TheOrlando/DesktopGooseMod_Toys/README.md

 # DesktopGooseMod_Toys
-Mod that adds toys to Desktop Goose
+Mod for [Desktop Goose by Sam Person](https://samperson.itch.io/desktop-goose) which adds toys to play with.